MichaelORegan/Programming-and-Scripting-2018-Project/README.md

 https://en.wikipedia.org/wiki/Iris_flower_data_set

 After trying many times to get the push pull to Github to work I was not able to.
-I was going to remove everything after the project and reinstall but I now find that the histograms I need can only be put onmto the readme file using the push pull.
+I was going to remove everything after the project and reinstall but I now find that the histograms I need can only be put onto the readme file using the push pull.
 The files are saved on the repository.

 Background:
 Ronald Fisher was a British Statistician and biologist.
 In 1936 he wrote a paper called The use of multiple measurements in taxonomic problems as an example of linear discriminant analysis.